harvinder-power/chess_neural_network/README.md

 * 0.5 for all other states.

 ## Platforms
 Our code thus far has only been tested on Mac OSX.
-It is safe to assume it will also work on Linux and Windows but if you have problems on other platforms, please raise an issue or submit a Pull Request if you know the fix!
+It is safe to assume it will also work on Linux and Windows but if you have problems on other platforms, please raise an issue or submit a Pull Request (if you know the fix)!

 ## Initialisation
 To use this game, the following packages have to be installed - numpy, itertools, pickle, h5py.
 This can be achieved by running the following commands in terminal: